-Attracting women to our industry remains one of our greatest challenges.
+Attracting women into our industry remains one of our greatest challenges.
 A further significant challenge in our industry is a shortage of skills.
 This has an impact on both our business and the construction industry generally.
 As a leading property services contractor with an ethos for making positive changes, we have reviewed this issue and have attempted to address the skills shortage by introducing and developing Bell Academies and launching our very own SQA accredited Apprentice Training Centre in Scotland.
-We plan to launch an Apprentice Training Centre in England next year.
+We plan to launch an Apprentice Training Centre in England shortly given the success of our Training Centre in Scotland.